COMP2521UNSW/2521-docker-image/docs/setup/Linux.md

 5. `git clone` the repo.

 6. Run the setup script and follow its prompts.
+From the directory you cloned, you can run `./scripts/setup`.